MaZderMind/gst-plugin-ebur128/README.md

     # Build
     make

 The Makefile is just a shortcut to meson & ninja.
-See <https://mesonbuild.com/Quick-guide.html>
-on how to install the Meson build system and ninja.
+See the [Meson Quickstart Guide](https://mesonbuild.com/Quick-guide.html) on how to install the Meson build system and ninja.

 You can check if it has been built correctly with: